 What Type of Coverage Do You Need for a Handyman Business?

-The required coverage for handyman businesses varies by state, but you'll need workers' compensation if you hire helpers and commercial auto insurance when driving your work truck to job sites.
+The required coverage for handyman businesses vary by state, but you'll need workers' compensation if you hire helpers and commercial auto insurance when driving your work truck to job sites.
 Most clients also demand proof of general liability before you start fixing their cabinets or repairing their plumbing, while professional liability protects you when customers claim your work caused them financial harm.

 To learn more about whether you need different types of business insurance coverage: